isaacmeira/personalwb/README.md

 ![Packagist](https://img.shields.io/badge/CSS----ff69b4.svg)

-This is my personal portfólio project, still in developmente, any tips and enhancements are welcome, thanks for visiting !
+This is my personal portfólio project, still in development, any tips and enhancements are welcome, thanks for visiting !
 The objective of this project is using only HTML e css, any JS in this project was made by bootstrap.